 In Ariège, there are 2 major sites « Foix-Montségur, medieval towns » et "Niaux-Mas d'Azil, prehistoric Pyrenees" in the collection of 40 sites labeled " Great Sites Occitanie South of France ».

-Two Great Sites located just 2 hours from Large Occitanie sites renowned: the city of Carcassonne, Toulouse, Pic du Midi, channel du midi, Canigou massif, Catalan country, Albi, Saint-Bertrand de Comminges.
+Two Great Sites located just 2 hours from Large Occitanie sites renowned: the city of Carcassonne, Toulouse, the Pic du Midi, the channel du midi, the Canigou massif, Catalan country, Albi, Saint-Bertrand de Comminges.

 From the almost complete Niaux cave au Montségur castle, the Grands Sites Ariège invite you to experience a saga that takes you on a journey from Prehistory until the times of crusade against the Cathars.

 Montségur, Foix, Mirepoix, Saint-Lizier, the testimonies of the medieval wealth of Ariège are discovered in a magical landscape which has for eternal backdrop the majestic chain of the Pyrenees.

 - Le Foix castle: Immersion in the Middle Ages, war machines, participatory workshops, interactive museum, escape game "The Cathar treasure"… definitely a visit not to be missed!